 - Monitoring activities.
 Ongoing monitoring assures that control activities are implemented and enforced in day-to-day operations.

 Those five components of internal control should all support each other.
 None can do much good for the management team without the others; they are meant to operate as a single, integrated system.

 What Are the Different Types of Internal Control Risks?

 Common internal control problems include a lack of a sound internal control environment, poorly designed business processes, weak ethical values and integrity, and IT security risks.
-The most common issues can be classified into the following categories.
+The most common issues can be classified into the following categories:

 Operational risk refers to unexpected failures in the organization’s day-to-day operations caused by personnel, processes, or external factors.
-It is related to control and residual risks.
+It is often related to control and residual risks.
 They include fraud, security failure, legal breaches, environmental hazards, or natural disasters.

 Compliance or Regulatory Risk

 This is the risk of failing to comply with laws or regulations, such as the Foreign Corrupt Practices Act (FCPA) or the Sarbanes-Oxley Act (SOX).
 For example, a public organization lacking strong internal controls over financial reporting is exposed to significant SOX compliance risk, financial penalties, and reputational damage.

 Firms can lower their risk exposure and empower senior management to conduct business more efficiently by managing operational processes, financial information, and compliance risks.

 Organizational structure, ethics, and integrity form the foundation of any company.
 In addition, these aspects establish the basis for a proper control environment and access controls within a company.